commercetools/kuberator/README.md

     // The [handle_apply] function is triggered whenever a custom resource object is
     // created or updated.
     async fn handle_apply(&self, object: Arc<MyCrd>) -> KubeResult<Action> {
-        // do whatever you wnat with your custom resource object println!("My property is: {}", object.spec.my_property);
+        // do whatever you want with your custom resource object println!("My property is: {}", object.spec.my_property);
         Ok(Action::await_change())
     }

     // The [handle_cleanup] function is triggered when a custom resource object is deleted. async fn handle_cleanup(&self, object: Arc<MyCrd>) -> KubeResult<Action> {
-        // do whatever you wnat with your custom resource object println!("My property is: {}", object.spec.my_property);
+        // do whatever you want with your custom resource object println!("My property is: {}", object.spec.my_property);
         Ok(Action::await_change())
     }